brokenpylons/docker-lualatex/README.md

 ## Why?

 All other images on dockerhub are bloated.
 This image installs only the minimal selection of packages needed to run lualatex and nothing more.
-The size on dockerhub is 108MB (296MB when installed).
+The size on dockerhub is 70 MB (218MB when installed).
 You can install additional packages using ```tlmgr```.

 ## Usage